3D Printing is Revolutionizing the Furniture Industry

 3D printing helps in modelling, testing and fitting of these components.
 When the designers finalise the model, they can take many prints of the parts.
 They can create the components with ABS material and nylon for obtaining smooth surface finish as well as mechanical properties.

 Modern day furniture manufacturing typically includes adhesives and standard fasteners.
 From a commercial standpoint, they are designed with freight in mind.
 If an item can be produced and shipped in efficient package sizing and weight it has the potential for greater commercial success.
 3D printing allows for greater flexibility in design components to accommodate efficient packaging requirements.
-3D printing is a win-win for manufacturers, designers, and people who enjoy great furniture without spending a fortune.
+3D printed furniture is a win-win for manufacturers, designers, and people who enjoy great furniture without spending a fortune.
 We can’t wait to see where the future takes us in the 3D printed world.